PostHog/posthog.com/contents/docs/cdp/batch-exports/bigquery.md

 ## Setting up BigQuery access

-To set the right permissions up for a batch export targeting BigQuery, you will need:
+To set up the right permissions for a batch export targeting BigQuery, you need:

 1. A Service Account.
 2. A dataset which has permissions allowing the service account to access it.